craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Actstow.md

 The most common of these methods is tax evasion.
 Most citizens of Actstow keep a hidden compartment or room for their most valued possessions, including (when the tax collector comes) work-stations, tools, fine furniture and clothing, and food preserves.

+Soups and Stews are considered a poor meal.
+Many commoners must make these "watered down dishes" to stretch their food supplies and for ease of transport; scooping a day's breakfast and lunch on your way out the door to the mines is not uncommon in poorer families of Acstow.

 ### Middlemen
 What does trade look like around here?
 What about guilds?
 Markets?

+Trade is heavily influenced by the value of what is mined and what is needed by the current goals of the Clans.
+Unions of Miners raise the price of "private" minerals such that they can afford to continue to do their work.
+Much of these "private" minerals are exported to other entities by caravans that trade in such things.

+Collections of stair-climbing market stalls appear wherever people gather.
+Markets such as these have all manner of goods, although it is common to find many things missing from the available selection as merchants move to different markets throughout the day.

 ### Craftsmen
 How are the craftsmen organized?
 Guild?
 How are they monitored / maintain their monopoly on knowledge?
 Who's in charge?
 How do they charge?

+Most production companies in Actstow are teams of at least two members, one to acquire material, the other to work it.
+Commonly, a third member exports the crafts, but if this is not an option, freelance merchants buy in bulk all around Actstow.

+Because this "family" style operation is so common in Actstow,

 ### Textiles
 What sort of fabrics / leathers are available and acceptable?
 What about dyes?